 The Georgia Southern University Student Housing Project known as “Centennial Place” is located in the heart of the Georgia Southern University campus.
-The $40 million project consists of 4 buildings encompassing 377,000 SF, housing 392 units with a total capacity of 1,001 beds.
+The $40 million project consists of 4 buildings encompassing 377,000 sq. ft., housing 392 units with a total capacity of 1,001 beds.

-In what University officials are calling “a model for the future,” Centennial Place features a variety of room types, from one bedroom units to super-suites with individual bedrooms, laundry rooms and shared living and kitchen spaces.
+Described by University officials as a “a model for the future,” Centennial Place features a variety of room types, from one bedroom units to super-suites with individual bedrooms, laundry rooms and shared living and kitchen spaces.
 The development also features multi-use classrooms, computer labs, gaming rooms, a food court, print shop, a convenience store and an optometry store.

 On the outside, each building overlooks a landscaped courtyard complete with such site amenities as bike racks, masonry planters and seat walls.
-A decorative combination of brick pavers and concrete sidewalks provide walking paths between the building and on site sports courts and bar-b-que areas encouraging outdoor activity and gatherings.
-Its geographic location to campus and The Southern Express bus stops, Georgia Southern’s transit system, allows students without a car to freely get to and from campus.
+A decorative combination of brick pavers and concrete sidewalks provide walking paths between the building and on site sports courts and barbecue areas, encouraging outdoor activity and gatherings.
+The housing complex's geographic location to campus and The Southern Express bus stops, Georgia Southern’s transit system, allows students without a car to freely get to and from campus.